 INTRO & PERSPECTIVE

-I can almost bet money that you’ve heard (or even might be guilty of) this classic line before.
+I can almost bet money that you’ve heard (or even may even be guilty of) this classic line before.

-“Wtf, Facebook is dumb why are only 10% of my likes on my Facebook page seeing my posts and harly anyone is clicking them!?
-Facebook doesn’t care about us musicians the website is broken”
+“Wtf, Facebook is dumb why are only 10% of my likes on my Facebook page seeing my posts and hardly anyone is clicking them!?
+Facebook doesn’t care about us musicians the platform is broken”

 I understand where you’re coming from but also understand this.
 Why should Facebook show 100% of your posts to 100% of your likes/fans after all it is a free platform and you’re not paying a monthly subscription to be on the site.
 However I do feel the frustration of the situation as you’ve built up your Facebook page over time and now it seems like all that hard work has gone nowhere if those fans don’t see your updates.

 The reason behind this is that Facebook is a money making machine.
 Whenever you feel like Facebook is doing you dirty just think back to these 2 points to remind yourself how Facebook works as a whole.